 The Deer Creek Sodbusters Antique Machinery Show is held every year on the second Sunday in August.
-It remains a one day event to the present – one of the few shows like it in the entire Midwest.
-It is modest in size, but what we lack in size, we more than make up in quality.
-The best way to describe our event is: “wholesome entertainment for the entire family”.
+It originated as and remains a one-day event, one of the few shows like it in the entire Midwest.
+The best way to describe our event is “wholesome entertainment for the entire family”.
 The following are some of the features that we feel make our show unique among antique shows and worth coming to see.

 More Realistic than Other Shows

 Our show takes place on a real working farm.
-This allows us to conduct more field demonstrations, such a plowing, corn binding, small grain binding and field work with draft horses.
+This allows us to conduct more field demonstrations, such a plowing, corn binding, small grain binding and field work.

 Leisurely Family Type Atmosphere